-(h) Metering required to determine WSL associated with an Energy Storage Resource (ESR); and
+(h) Metering required to determine WSL associated with an Energy Storage Resource (ESR);

-(i) Metering required to determine the Non-WSL ESR Charging Load.
+(i) Metering required to determine the Non-WSL ESR Charging Load; and

+(j) Metering required to measure the consumption of a Load that has registered as a CLR with ERCOT and is not an ALR, where the CLR is behind the Point of Interconnection (POI) of a generator, as reflected in an ERCOT-approved EPS Design Proposal.
+The CLR must be metered separately from all other Loads and generation through a single EPS metering point.

 (2) Additionally, ERCOT shall poll any SODG or NOIE metering point at the request of such Entity, provided the Metering Facility meets all requirements and approvals associated with EPS metering requirements of this Section and the SMOG.
-Load Resources of 10 MW or more on the ERCOT System, may, at their option have an EPS Meter.
+Load Resources that have registered as a CLR with ERCOT and are not an ALR, where the CLR is 10 MW or more and the CLR is the only Load behind the Service Delivery Point such that it can be separately metered at its Service Delivery Point, may, at their option have an EPS Meter.

 10.3.2.3 Generation Netting for ERCOT-Polled Settlement Meters